Leclowndu93150/Simple-Text-to-Speech/README.md

 - Voice generation happens on your client.
 - Some voices are downloaded on first use.
 - Voice quality and startup time depend on the selected model.

+Support on Discord

+If you'd like to support me and the development of my mods, I recommend trying out BisectHosting.
+Use code "project8gbderam" to get 25% off your first month of a gaming server for new customers.
+They offer 24/7 support and lightning-fast response times, ensuring you're in great hands and providing exceptional assistance for all your gaming needs. https://www.bisecthosting.com/project8gbderam

+Bisect